rankum26/licenseplate-recognition-kumarran26/README.md

 To run the Flask application, use the following command: python app.py

 The application provides a frontend where you can upload an image.
 If you don't have images of cars with license plates, you can use the provided example images in the example_pictures folder.
 After uploading an image, click the green submit button.
 The model will attempt to recognize the license plate and extract the characters with OCR.
-The output will display the recognized characters along with the confidence score.
+OCR is used to extract the text from detected license plates in images.
+After the license plate is identified and its region is cropped from the image, the OCR engine (EasyOCR in this case) processes this cropped image to recognize and extract the alphanumeric characters on the license plate.
+I did not train the OCR model.
+I only trained the license plate recognition model.
+The extracted text is then displayed along with a confidence score, indicating the reliability of the OCR result.
-Additionally, the page will show the uploaded image, the recognized plate, and a grayscale thresholded version of the plate.
+The result page will show also the uploaded image, the recognized plate, and a grayscale thresholded version of the plate.
 You can repeat the process by clicking "Upload another image."
 ![alt text](/README_pictures/image3.png)